pramsey/workshops/workshops/postgis-spatialdb/source/installation.rst

 GIS data comes in a large number of formats, and there are tools available for loading data from those formats into spatial databases.
 The most widely used tools are:

+* `ogr2ogr <http://www.gdal.org/ogr2ogr.html>`_ an open source command-line tool that can read from tens of formats.
+The Suite "commandline tools" component includes the ogr2ogr tool.
 * `Feature Manipulation Engine (FME) <http://www.safe.com/fme>`_ a proprietary tool from Safe Software that can read from hundreds of formats and includes a GUI workbench for configuring translations.

-* `ogr2ogr <http://www.gdal.org/ogr2ogr.html>`_ an open source command-line tool that can read from tens of formats.
-The FWTools installer included in the workshop software directory contains the ogr2ogr tool.
+Rather than use these general purpose tools, we'll use a specific PostGIS tool for importing "`shape files <http://en.wikipedia.org/wiki/Shapefile>`_", PgShapeLoader (aka ``shp2pgsql-gui``).

+that can only

+We will
 Rather than load the data directly from the original files (which are available in the "shapes.zip" file in the workshop bundle) we will load the data by restoring PostgreSQL dump files to our database.

 First, start up the "PgAdmin" graphical administration tool for PostgreSQL.
 You can find it in the PostgreSQL application folder in the Start Menu.